kcarlton55/bomcheck/README.md

 ## **How to run**

-From the command line do:
+Enter this on the command line to run:

 `bomcheck`

-Yet an easier way to get started is to use [bomcheckgui](https://github.com/kcarlton55/bomcheckgui).
+(An easier way to get started is to use [bomcheckgui](https://github.com/kcarlton55/bomcheckgui))

 ## **Sample output**
 An Excel file is output.
-Shown below is an example of the result of a BOM comparison that the bomcheck program outputs:
+Shown below is an example of the result of a BOM
+comparison:

 | assy   | Item   | IQDU | Q_sw | Q_sl | Descripton_sw | Description_sl | U_sw | U_sl |
 |--------|--------|------| :-:  | :-:  |---------------|----------------| :-:  | :-:  |